Prahran railway station

-Prahran railway station is a commuter railway station in Melbourne, Victoria, Australia.
+Prahran station is a railway station operated by Metro Trains Melbourne on the Sandringham line, part of Melbourne's rail network.
+It serves the south-eastern suburb of Prahran in Melbourne, Victoria, Australia.

 Opened on 22 December 1860, it was initially named Greville Street, then it was given its current name of Prahran on 1 January 1867.
-The station is named after, and serves, the south-eastern suburb of Prahran.
 Prahran station is a ground level host station, featuring two side platforms.
 The station is accessible, with step free access to the station provided.

-Prahran station is served by the Sandringham line, which is part of Melbourne's railway network.
 The station connects to services on tram route 6.
 The journey to Southern Cross railway station is approximately 6.72 km.

 Description

 Prahran railway station is located in the suburb of Prahran, a suburb of Melbourne, Victoria.
 The station is located near the Prahran Square event precinct, the Prahran Market, and the Alfred Hospital.
 The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
 The station is approximately 6.72 km, or a 7-minute train ride, to Southern Cross station.
 The adjacent stations are South Yarra station up towards Melbourne, and Windsor station down towards Sandringham.

 The station consists of two side platforms with a total of two platform edges.
 A station building is located at Porter Street, which has a boom-style verandah extending around the building.
 The station complex is included in the City of Stonnington's heritage overlay, numbered HO95.
 The complex is largely the same as when it was originally built, as only minor works such as repainting have been carried out.
 Car parking is not available at the station.
 The station is listed as an "independent access" station on Metro Trains Melbourne's accessibility guide, as step-free access to the station is provided.
 Prahran station is staffed only during the morning peak.